-The members of the Audit Committee are currently Mr. McRae, Mr. Estey, Mr. Cleary, Ms. Lam and Ms. Montana, with Mr. McRae being the Chair.
-The Audit Committee met four times in 2021 with a special committee of the Audit Committee meeting two times.
-The Board has determined that all of these directors are financially literate within the meaning of National Instrument 52-110 - Audit Committees.
-In considering whether a member of the Audit Committee is financially literate, the Board considers the ability to read a set of financial statements of a breadth and complexity similar to that of our financial statements.
+The members of the Audit Committee are currently Mr. McRae (Chair), Mr. Cleary, Ms. Cotte, Ms. Kazarian and Ms. Montana.
+It is noted that Mr. McRae's decision not to stand for re-election at this year's Meeting is a personal retirement decision that Mr. McRae has made independently and is not the result of or otherwise influenced by any disagreement or dispute with the Board, the Audit Committee or the Company's auditor.
+The Audit Committee met four times in 2022 with a special committee of the Audit Committee formed in connection with the audit tender process undertaken in 2021 and early 2022, meeting two times in 2022.
+The Board has determined that all these directors are financially literate within the meaning of NI 52-110.
+In considering whether a member of the Audit Committee is financially literate, the Board considers the ability to read a set of financial statements of breadth and complexity like that of our financial statements.
 Further, none of the Audit Committee members have any direct or indirect relationship with our external auditors.
 The purpose of the Audit Committee is to assist the Board in fulfilling its oversight role and other responsibilities.
 Some of the roles of the Audit Committee are to: